Spoleto Festival Insider Tips & Tricks

 Six Spring Blooms in Charleston Gardens

 Spring is a colorful time in Charleston, SC.
 From the lawns of historic plantations to decorative flowers in parks, the city rebounds from winter with a burst of pigments and hues.
-From Hampton Park to Magnolia Plantation, there are so many places to catch a glimpse of the vibrant spring blossoms.
+From Hampton Park to Middleton Place, there are so many places to catch a glimpse of the vibrant spring blossoms.
 Take the opportunity to enjoy the outdoors and soak in the sights of these 6 blooms, which you will see everywhere in Charleston gardens this spring.

 AZALEAS